Have you ever looked into the mirror, saw a strange face, and whispered to yourself, “I feel nothing”?

 Through technology, we can have unlimited, easy access to materials which can over-stimulate and abuse our healthy dopamine production.

-Not only choosing to numb emotions is a bad decision, but also we have devilish methods to numb them and to shut them down.
+Not only is choosing to numb emotions a bad decision, but also we have devilish methods to numb and shut them down.

 So, when you hear “numbing emotions”, don’t assume it’s only about swallowing bills or junking your arms.
 It can be very subtle and it can go under your radar.

 Figure out what you’re afraid of.
 It might be unpleasant to admit, but it is important to give it a name.

 I’ve said it twice and I’ll say it again and again: “The walls that are keeping away the disappointment also keep away happiness.” ~Jim Rohn.

 11 thoughts on “I Feel Nothing: How to Beat Emotional Numbness<span class="wtr-time-wrap block after-title"><span class="wtr-time-number">14</span> min read</span>”

 Great article, lots of interesting tips and humble advice, thanks a lot 🙂

 Glad you enjoyed it.
 You are most welcome 🙂